 Another unevidenced claim was that rare fungi were being picked.
 As discussed in this article, foragers are seldom interested in picking rare species – least of all rare fungi that are as hard to identify as they are to find.
 There are at least 2,700 species of fungi in the New Forest.
 Less than a dozen are routinely collected as food – none of them rare.

 Another pillar of the ban was that foraging was a threat to fungal gnat populations, and the web of life that relies upon them.
 Again, this sounds plausible to the layperson, but doesn’t stand up to scrutiny if you understand edible fungi and foragers.
-The only species of fungi that are commercially traded in any quantity in the UK are chanterelles, winter chanterelles and hedgehog mushrooms (most of these are, ironically, gathered in vast Forestry Commission plantations in Scotland).
+The only species of fungi that are commercially traded in any quantity in the UK are chanterelles, winter chanterelles and hedgehog mushrooms (most of these are, ironically, gathered in vast Forestry Commission plantations in Scotland, a by-catch from sitka spruce monocultures).

 Under pressure to justify the ban, the FC released their 2015 records of who was picking fungi in the New Forest.
 This was compiled from reports by FC rangers who had challenged people in the forest who appeared to be foraging for fungi.
-The records did not support their inference that hundreds of commercial pickers were stripping the forest, showing little more than some family groups – the odd individual with a couple of kilos, but absolutely nothing to support their claims.
+Its hard to imagine that these encounters were in any way cordial or educational, and the notion of “stop-and-search” going on in our woodlands is deeply worrying, especially as the records did not support their inference that hundreds of commercial pickers were stripping the forest.
+Their stop and search tactics exposed little more than some family groups enjoying connecting with nature and harvesting a little to take home, perhaps the odd individual with a couple of kilos, but absolutely nothing to support their claims.

 More worrying than this gross exaggeration, there were also some clumsy redactions on the FC survey, which failed to obscure the fact that FC rangers were recording the ethnicity of foragers.
 When challenged on this the FC became very evasive and refused to discuss the situation further.
 Its no secret that in the UK a higher proportion of immigrants forage than do UK nationals – it is more closely engrained in their culture, and that is no bad thing.
 But tabloid newspapers love little more than an “Eastern Europeans are Pillaging our Forests” headline to whip up anti-immigrant sentiment.
 I explore this at length in this article.
 Why was the FC recording ethnicity?
 If it thought that perhaps Eastern European immigrants were taking more fungi than was reasonable, why didn’t it reach out to them with information signs in Polish or Romanian?

 All this begs the question: why would the FC invent an unevidenced policy and try to present it as a legal ban?
 The Association of Foragers publicly called them out on these, and several other flawed arguments, while offering to work with them to make an evidence-based assessment of the condition of the New Forest mycota.
-Perhaps research and education rather than a blanket ban, might be a better way forward if there proved to actually be a problem?
+After all, many of its members are accomplished mycologists who have been teaching about fungi in the New Forest (under licence from the Forestry Commission) for many years.
+You’d think they might have been the first people it would consult if it wanted to gain a meaningful understanding of what is going on with the mushroom?
+And wouldn’t research and education rather than a blanket ban, be a better way forward if there proved to actually be a problem?

 In 2017 the FC abandoned its blanket ban on foraging fungi in the New Forest.
 But as I write, they still haven’t sought to engage in meaningful dialogue with the foraging teachers to whom they grant licences to run walks in the forest.
 They haven’t explained their recording of ethnicity, or their failure to engage with eastern European foragers.
 And they continue to promulgate misleading and unevidenced information about fungi in the New Forest.